amphp/amphp.github.io/docs/aerys/classes/request.md

 ## `getConnectionInfo(): array`

-Returns various information about the request, a map of the array is:
+Returns various information about the request, such as the client IP address.
+A map of the array is:

 ```php
 ["client_port"  => int,